Teeth Cleaning Process and Benefits

 - Adding a mouthwash into your teeth cleaning routine

 - Avoiding tobacco products

 - Managing chronic health conditions, if you have any

 Explore Our Plans and Policies

 This information is for educational purposes only and is not medical advice.
 Always consult with your dentist for appropriate examinations, treatment, testing, and care recommendations.

 Insured by Cigna Health and Life Insurance Company.
 Product availability may vary by location and plan type and is subject to change.
 All dental insurance policies contain exclusions and limitations.
-For costs and details of coverage, review your plan documents or contact a Cigna representative.
-All Cigna products and services are provided exclusively by or through operating subsidiaries of Cigna Corporation, including Cigna Health and Life Insurance Company and Cigna Dental Health, Inc. In Texas, the Dental plan is known as Cigna Dental Choice, and this plan uses the national Cigna DPPO Advantage network.
+For costs and details of coverage, review your plan documents or contact a Cigna Healthcare representative.
+All Cigna Healthcare products and services are provided exclusively by or through operating subsidiaries of The Cigna GroupSM, including Cigna Health and Life Insurance Company and Cigna Dental Health, Inc. In Texas, the Dental plan is known as Cigna Dental Choice, and this plan uses the national Cigna DPPO Advantage network.

 I want to...

 Secure Member Sites